 What is our plan in the event of active fires in our course areas or poor air quality?

 We work directly with local, state, and federal agencies to reroute our itineraries to a location that is outside of the threatened area.
-In the case of poor air quality, we may reduce activity levels, adjust activities, wear particulate respirators, and/or move locations.
+In the case of poor air quality, we may reduce activity levels, adjust activities, wear particulate respirators (such as KN-95 of N-95 masks, depending on availability), and/or move locations.
 If there is not a reasonable alternative location, we may remove students from the field and end the course early.

 What is our plan in the event of active fires in our basecamp areas?